 Within nuclear plant construction or nuclear energy facilities you can expect a good range of employee benefits, including ongoing training opportunities, a pension plan and health insurance.

 Income figures are intended as a guide only.

 Your hours will depend on which part of the industry you work in.
 If you're involved in project management or design, research and development, you'll typically work 9am to 5pm.
 You may also sometimes need to attend conferences or travel abroad to meet with partners or visit sites.

-Working in a processing or power station is different, since these facilities run on a 24-hour schedule.
+Working in a processing or power station is different as these facilities run on a 24-hour schedule.
 You might work shifts on a seven-day rota, including weekends, evenings and nights.

 Short-term contracts and part-time work are not typical, but large companies are starting to realise the value of job-sharing and flexible hours.
 It may be possible to negotiate your working hours once you're established.